whatnote/ms2historybeforeorafter/README.md

 ### Interesting-Bugs-Or-Problems

-Not a bug, as such but something that took me far too long to work out!
+Not a bug as such, but something that took me far too long to work out!
+It was getting the card below/right of the question top/left to display as the second card in the array, it was a very easy fix in the end, I should have asked somebody...

+Simply all I had to do was change count to count++ and that as that.

 ## Deployment